 Learning from others’ experience

-When he became aware of the Mentoring for Growth programme from Be the Business, Anton’s interest was piqued.
-He saw that Joanna Swash, CEO of Moneypenny, a large outsourced communications provider of telephone answering, live chat and switchboard services to hundreds of thousands of clients across the UK and US, was available as a mentor.
+Anton's interest was piqued when he became aware of the Mentoring programme from Be the Business.
+He saw that Joanna Swash, CEO of Moneypenny, a large outsourced communications provider of telephone answering, live chat and switchboard services to hundreds of thousands of clients across the UK and US, was available as a Mentor.

 Establishing trust